muses-code-js/intro-to-js-melbourne/journey-continues.md

 [FreeCodeAcademy Youtube Channel](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ)

-[Code Newby](https://www.codenewbie.org/podcast/) weekly podcasts that poeple tell their stories about their coding journeys.
+[Code Newbie](https://www.codenewbie.org/podcast/) weekly podcasts that people tell their stories about their coding journeys.

-[WesBos](https://www.youtube.com/channel/UCoebwHSTvwalADTJhps0emA) is a YouTube channel with a variety of short videos mostly on web development and Javascript.
+[Wes Bos](https://www.youtube.com/channel/UCoebwHSTvwalADTJhps0emA) is a YouTube channel with a variety of short videos mostly on web development and Javascript.

 [Fun Fun Function](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q/videos) is a Youtube channel with short videos on a wide variety of programming topics.
 It has a quirky sense of humour that isn’t for everyone.
 His approach is very much a “this seems dumb, let me figure out for you why it isn’t”.